The Journey Back to Catholicism

 In such a peaceful place and time, and now that the kids were all raised, I had time to return to my thoughts.
 Life had slowed down enough to listen, to think, to ponder, to meditate… I began studying the Bible again and reading through some of those difficult passages that led to so many questions.
 I decided to look for answers from “different sources.”
 Catholic sources.

+And the answers came.
+Like a floodgate opened, they came rolling in.
 Fast and furious, one by one, all of my questions were answered with clarity.
 No holes left in the theological arguments anymore.
-And, in spite of this, there were still some questions – few but still some – for which the Catholic answer was simply this: “it is a mystery of God.”
-Think of the beauty of that, for a moment.
+And, in spite of this, there were still some questions – few, but still some – for which the Catholic answer was simply this: “it is a mystery of God.”
+Think of the beauty of that, for a moment:

 Faith doesn’t have to exclude mystery.